pouriamoosavi/LittleDB/README.md

 - #### ALTER_TBL `alter table [TABLE_NAME]` _(Not yet implemented)_
   Not yet implemented.

-- #### SELECT `select from [TABLE_NAME] where id=[CONDITION]`
+- #### SELECT `select from [TABLE_NAME] where [COLUMN_NAME]=[CONDITION]`
   Selects one row and write result into memory.
-A global variable with name `selectDate` and type `SelectData_t` will be created. it will be declared with corresponding row.
-For now it is not possible to select base on other fields than `id`
+A global variable with name [selectData](#selectData) and type `SelectData_t` will be created.
+It will be declared with corresponding row.
+Although it is possible to select base on any field, selecting by `id` is more optimal base on both memory and time.

 - #### UPDATE `update [TABLE_NAME] set [COLUMN_NAME]=[VALUE] where id=[CONDITION]`
   Update one row and set a new value for one column.
 It tries to cast value into corresponding column's type.
 Because of write limit on esp memories, this query perform one delete and one insert underneath.
 For now it is not possible to update base on other fields than `id`

 - #### DELETE `delete from [TABLE_NAME] where id=[CONDITION]`
   Delete one row.
 Because of write limit on esp memories this query just set one bit, which then will be use to detect if this row is deleted.
+For now it is not possible to delete base on other fields than `id`

 - #### INSERT `insert into [TABLE_NAME] values ([VALUE_1], [VALUE_2], [VALUE_3], ...)`
   Insert one row into table.
-A global variable with name `insertData` and type `InsertData_t` will be created. it will be declared with corresponding row.
+A global variable with name [insertData](#insertData) and type `InsertData_t` will be created. it will be declared with corresponding row.
 This query tries to cast values into corresponding column's types. values must be in the same order as schema.

 - #### FORMAT_FS `drop all dbs and format fs ` _(Caution)_
   Delete everything and format fs.